Forget about your car: public transportation in Saudi Arabia is booming and is an affordable alternative to taking a taxi everywhere.

 The first metro system in Saudi Arabia was finished in Mecca in 2010.
 The single line, referred to locally as the Al Mashaaer Al Mugaddassah Line (قطار المشاعر المقدسة الخط الجنوبي) or simply Line S, is a nine-station line that operates only during the Hajj pilgrimage.
 Despite only being in operation for a single week each year, Line S transports a staggering 3.5 million passengers during the Hajj.
 Local authorities aim to build a more conventional network, too, with four new lines planned.

 By far the most ambitious of Saudi Arabia’s metro networks is in Riyadh.
-The six-line and 84-station Riyadh Metro is planning a gradual opening, with parts of the network operational in the first half of 2021.
+The six-line and 84-station Riyadh Metro is planning a gradual opening.
 The Riyadh Metro will connect a number of landmarks across the city, such as the King Khalid International Airport (مطار الملك خالد الدولي), the King Abdullah Financial District (مركز الملك عبد الله المالي), and the King Fahd International Stadium (استاد الملك فهد الدولي).

 Buses in Saudi Arabia